Old Bengali: History

 Old Bengali was spoken in the Bengal region which became the Pala Empire and the Sena kingdom.
-These included present-day Bangladesh, the Indian state West Bengal and its western border areas of Bihar, Jharkhand and Odisha, the Barak Valley of Assam.
+These included present-day Bangladesh, the Indian state West Bengal and its western border areas of Bihar, Jharkhand and Odisha.

 According to Suniti Kumar, it overlapped the last Apabhraṃśa phase.
 Proto-Bengali was the last stage of an already decayed order, so it inflection less than later languages with its new postpositional affixes and other devices.
 Chatterji compares it to the 'Sea Old' period of modern Romance and Teutonic languages.
 Old Bengali is dated to 650 AD, and it originated from proto-Bengali, a form of the Bengali language of the period before 600 AD.

 A Sanskrit-Chinese dictionary compiled by the Chinese poet Li-Yen in 782 AD shows the presence of Bengali.
 A four-volume research document "Classical Bangla" published in 2024 by the Kolkata-based institute "Institute of Language Studies and Research" (ILSR), mentions the presence of 51 Bengali words in the dictionary.
 The inclusion or rather Compulsion to include of the Bengali (Bengali word) as a third language in the Sanskrit-Chinese dictionary indicates the fact that—Bengali was already standardized and was the dominant language considered as the language of the geographical region (Bengal).
 The lexicon strongly supports the existence of Old Bengali in the 8th century or earlier, including many Bengali words, some of which are listed below: